Recipes from Italy

 coffee gelato recipe step 1

-WITH MOKA: If using the traditional Moka, use the 3-dose coffee Moka.
-Press the coffee well and keep the water level just below the valve.
+WITH MOKA: Use a 3-cup Moka pot.
+Press the coffee grounds firmly and keep the water level just below the valve for a more concentrated result.

 coffee gelato recipe step 2

-Step 2) - In a bowl, mix the egg yolks with the sugar.
-Beat with a whisk, preferably electric, until the mixture is thick and fluffy.
+Step 2) - In a bowl, combine the egg yolks and sugar.
+Beat with a whisk, preferably electric, until the mixture becomes pale, thick, and fluffy.

 coffee gelato recipe step 3